 Do you own a home or other real estate?
 Is it advantageous to you to keep it?
 If so, how is it titled?
 Will it be transferred through a spouse (if one is still alive) or the children?
 Will it have to go through probate, or is another mechanism in place?
 On the other hand, is it better to sell it in order to move into a smaller house that requires less maintenance and upkeep?
 Would that affect the current plan that’s presently in effect, and does it need to be brought up-to-date?

-The answer to these questions vary from person to person and family to family, but should be considered as a part of any planning.
+The answer to these questions vary from person to person and family to family, but should be considered as a part of any estate planning in retirement.